blorente/beyond-the-loop/_devto/2020-08-08-rust-second-language.md

 If I've convinced you and you want to give it a try, check out these resources!

-- The [Rustlings Course](https://github.com/rust-lang/rustlings): An open-source series of exercises that guide you through setting up your Rust environment and writing your first lines of Rust!
+- The [Rustlings Course](https://github.com/rust-lang/rustlings): An open source series of exercises that guide you through setting up your Rust environment and writing your first lines of Rust!
 If in doubt, start here.
 - The official website has a [Learn Page](https://rust-lang.org/learn) with the most popular and amazing resources.
 - Rust has an amazing community that is more than ready to welcome newcomers.
 Check out the official website's [Community Section](https://rust-lang.org/community) for more links.
 - If you're an experienced developer coming from another language, check out [intorust.com](http://intorust.com).
 It's a series of videos explaining the fundamental differences that Rust has with other languages like C++ or Java.